splunk/stef/stef-spec/specification.md

 Receivers, which anticipate a large number of incoming gRPC streams should take into account memory usage required per stream.
-To limit the memory usage the receivers can indicate dictionary size limits in TEFDestinationCapabilities message.
+To limit the memory usage the receivers can indicate dictionary size limits in `STEFDestinationCapabilities` message.

 Senders MUST honor dictionary limits returned in DictionaryLimits message by resetting dictionaries when their total byte size grows to the specified limit.
 See